drummondlab/drummondlab.github.io/team/_posts/1970-01-01-king-serene.md

 alum: false
 ---

-Serene is the administrative assistant for the Getz Lab.
+As an Operations Specialist, Serene manages and coordinates special projects for the Getz Lab and the Broad's Cancer Program.
 She has BA in sociology, enjoys reading, traveling, and skating around the city.
-Her main projects in the lab are making Gaddy's schedule less hectic and teaching him to ride a longboard.
+Although she no longer is responsible for maintaining Gaddy's schedule, she is still trying to teach him to ride a longboard.